Major Research Paper - Guidelines

 - All pages of the paper copy should be stapled together.

-To save paper, the paper should be double-sided.
+To save paper, if a paper version is circulated, it should be printed double-sided.

 Students have the right to submit material for examination without approval of the principal supervisor or oral examination committee members.
 However, MRP’s are generally submitted for defence only after the principal supervisor has judged it ready for defence, and this is highly advisable.